Horsmann/DKProCorePyPeline/README.md

 # DKProPyPeline
-API to call Java-DKPro from Python
+API to call Java-DKPro (DKPro Python Pipeline) from Python